 EligibilityTo be eligible for a Geophysical Fluid Dynamics Fellowship, applicants must be graduate students in any field sharing a common interest in the nonlinear dynamics of rotating, stratified fluids.
 These fields include classical fluid dynamics, physical oceanography, meteorology, astrophysics, planetary atmospheres, geological fluid dynamics, hydromagnetics, physics and applied mathematics.

 Fellows will be expected to attend the full ten weeks of the Program, complete a research project pursued under the supervision of the staff, and present a lecture and a written report for a proceedings volume at the end of the program.

 RequirementsIn addition to the formal application form, the following are required

 - A current CV or resume that shows educational background and work experience;

 - At least three written recommendations.
-Separate letters of reference can be used if more convenient, but please provide the reference writer with a copy of the sheet entitled “Information for Letters of Recommendation" (You must ask your reference writers to submit these letters.
-We do not contact your references to request letters.);
+You must ask your reference writers to submit these letters.
+We do not contact your references to request letters;

 - A short statement (1 page or less double-spaced) that outlines your educational background and provides a synopsis, for the non-specialist, of your studies and research to date; and